Atomizer (album)

-Singles
+Background and release

 One song from the album, "Big Money", was released as a B-side to the "Il Duce" single prior to the release of Atomizer.
 Homestead Records also issued "Big Money" and "Il Duce" the A-side of a 12" record with three live songs on the B-side (including the live version of "Cables" that would appear on Atomizer) with the agreement that the 12" be used for promotional purposes only.
 The label sent the promo 12" to radio stations, then sold extra copies outside of Big Black's native Chicago, hoping the band would never find out.
 When they did, Big Black left Homestead and signed to Touch and Go Records.

-Follow-up and CD releases

 In the year after Atomizer's release, Big Black recorded their 4-song Headache EP and released it with a sticker that bore the words, "Warning!
 Not as good as Atomizer, so don't get your hopes up, cheese."
 The same sticker also appeared on some copies of Sonic Youth's EP Master=Dik.
 That same year Atomizer was compiled onto compact disc along with the Headache EP and the band's "Heartbeat" single under the name, The Rich Man's Eight Track Tape.
-The CD omitted track 9 "Strange Things", as well as the artwork and liner notes from the original records.
+The CD omitted track 9 "Strange Things" (although included in a subsequent reissue), as well as the artwork and liner notes from the original records.
 Instead, Steve Albini expressed his general dislike for the compact disc format in the CD's liner notes, saying, "This compact disc, compiled to exploit those of you gullible enough to own the bastardly first generation digital music system, contains all-analog masters.
 Compact discs are quite durable, this being their only advantage over real music media.
 You should take every opportunity to scratch them, fingerprint them, and eat egg and bacon sandwiches off them.
 Don't worry about their longevity, as Philips will pronounce them obsolete when the next phase of the market-squeezing technology bonanza begins."